 Much of the property you own likely will not become part of your probate estate, including the following:

 Given that probate can be a long, drawn-out and expensive court procedure depending on the size and value of your probate estate, you may well wish to use trusts and other direct-pass methodologies in your estate plan so as to leave as little as possible in your probate estate.
-Such planning also makes it easier and quicker for your heirs and beneficiaries to receive the property you want them to receive.
+Such planning with the Law Offices of Alice A. Salvo makes it easier and quicker for your heirs and beneficiaries to receive the property you want them to receive.